 This excursion is an ideal adventure for first timers and the whole family.
 Float along the lowland wet forest, where you'll be able to spot plenty of birds while soaking up the stunning vistas.
 Some parts of the trip are calm enough to go for a swim.
 Enjoy locally-grown tropical fruits along the way, in between an included breakfast and lunch.
 The trip lasts around seven hours, and minimum age is 12 years old.

 Embark on a wild ride with a multi-day white water rafting trip.
 After all, the Pacuare stands as a world-famous river, so you might as well spend as much time as you can on it!
 On the four-day trip, the launching point will be Tres Equis, where you'll ride down until you reach river lodge.
 On the second day, visitors spend time at the eco-lodge, which offers a handful of activities, ranging from canopy tours to hiking.
 You'll also have an opportunity to participate in reforestation and sustainable farming along the Pacuare Basin.
 On the fourth day, hit the rapids!
 This time, paddle past waterfalls, serene pools and giant rapids, including Upper and Lower Huacas, Dos Montanas and many more.
 Then, the return drive will take you back to your hotel in San Jose.

 Select a City in Region of San Jose:

-Click on a city to the left of the map to see all the white water rafting in that city.
+Click on a below the map to see all the white water rafting in that city.

 Click to enlarge map - San Jose Region Map